yesarpit/yesarpit.github.io/docs/JS Basics/JS Concepts.md

 ## Page loading:

 When page loading is complete that time you can know without jquery:
->>document.readyState---> this will return "complete" when finished loading all, "loading" when its still loading , "interatcive" when finished loading and the document has been parsed but sub-resources such as images, stylesheets and frames are still loading......and this is the state where DOMContentLoaded event is fired.. so another appraoch is to listen for this event on body like:
+>>document.readyState---> this will return "complete" when finished loading all, "loading" when its still loading , "interactive" when finished loading and the document has been parsed but sub-resources such as images, stylesheets and frames are still loading......and this is the state where DOMContentLoaded event is fired.. so another approach is to listen for this event on body like:

 ```
 <script>